Managing Director, ICT Consultant and Business Advisor

 Responsibilities

-- Support digital strategy and project-management activity.
+- Support digital strategy and project-management activity across early-stage ventures and innovation initiatives.

 Outcomes